 - Compassion flights for persons traveling to care for or visit a seriously ill family member

-Since the start of the program, Angel Flight West has celebrated the following successes:
+Since the start of the program in 1983, Angel Flight West has celebrated the following successes:

 Angel Flight West is increasing their outreach efforts to patients and medical providers to increase awareness of their services and have been noticed in the media:

-Like many nonprofits, a continuing challenge of running Angel Flight West is the financial aspect - primarily relying on income from donations.
+But it costs money to give away free services, so like many nonprofits, a continuing challenge is the financial aspect - primarily relying on income from donations.

-AFW has found that awareness of their flight services in healthcare settings is not as widespread as it could be.
-They are currently working on increasing their outreach to patients and providers while continuing their pilot recruitment efforts.
+AFW has found that awareness of their flight services in healthcare settings isn't as widespread as it could be.
+They are currently working on increasing their outreach to patients and providers while also accelerating their pilot recruitment efforts.

-The 3 key factors to success in running an organization like AFW are a network of dedicated volunteers, a passionate and compassionate staff, and a visionary and supportive Board of Directors.
+The three key factors to success in running an organization like AFW are a network of dedicated volunteers, a passionate and compassionate staff, and a visionary and supportive Board of Directors.

 Integral to the success of AFW is the Angel Flight Information Database System (AFIDS).
 In 2012 it was released as open source software for use by other volunteer pilot organizations.

-Available on the Angel Flight West website is a useful page with many forms and documents available for downloading, including the Command Pilot Manual, electronic waivers of liability, and the Mission Orientation Guide.
+Available on the Angel Flight West website is a useful page with many forms and documents available for downloading, including the Command Pilot Manual, electronic waivers of liability, and the Orientation Getting Started Guide.